 - 1. Schedule the outage and notify users well in advance. - 2.
-Stop all resources in the proper order (bottom up, see Figure 5-1 on page 54).
+Stop all resources in the proper order (bottom up, see Figure 5-1 on page 46).
 For example, using the example procedures in this guide, you would stop the IP address alias resource groups and the clone:

-ha# crm resource stop IPALIAS-GROUP-2 ha# crm resource stop IPALIAS-GROUP-1 ha# crm resource stop CXFS-NFS-CLONE ha# chkconfig cman off ha# chkconfig pacemaker off ha# chkconfig openais off cxfsserver# chkconfig cxfs off cxfsserver# chkconfig cxfs_cluster off
+'''

+ha# crm resource stop IPALIAS-GROUP-2

+ha# crm resource stop IPALIAS-GROUP-1

+ha# crm resource stop CXFS-NFS-CLONE

+'''

 - 3. Disable the services related to an HA environment and CXFS from being started automatically at boot time:

-- On all HA servers:
+- · On all HA servers:

 - RHEL: